 - Your electricity retailer may be prepared to pay you their own solar feed-in-tariff, but this will be through a separate negotiation process between yourself and the electricity retailer.

 - Your installer should submit an online network connection application on your behalf via our Electrical Partners Portal Or you can apply yourself via Customer Self Service.

 You may decide to charge your battery storage system from the electricity grid.
 This may be a good option if you would like to take advantage of any low-cost tariffs for which you are eligible.
 You can then use the stored power during peak times.

 Talk to your electricity retailer about the most suitable tariff to connect your battery storage system to.
 Remember that some tariffs charge less for electricity used to charge your battery, but are not available 24 hours a day.

 If you are considering charging your battery storage system with solar power, setting your connection up so you can also charge your battery off the grid will give you a safety net when there is extended overcast weather.
 You may be able to prioritise your battery storage system so that it charges first from solar and then from the grid, or from solar only.

-If you decide to connect your battery storage system to your solar PV system, you may require some rewiring of your switchboard.
+If you decide to connect your battery storage system to your solar PV system, you will require some rewiring of your switchboard.
 Your battery installer will be able to provide advice.

-It will be necessary to submit a new network connection application to us prior to this occurring.
+It is necessary to submit a new network connection application to Energex prior to this occurring.